Housing Management & Property Litigation Brief

 Welcome

-Welcome to our latest HMPL Brief, this time with a fresh new look!
-It has been just over 6 months now since Lee and I took the helm and became joint heads of the HMPL team and it has absolutely flown by in a flurry of events and excellent client instructions!
-As we near the end of 2025, the sector is facing some of the most significant legal and regulatory changes in recent years.
 Awaab’s Law is now in force, introducing strict timeframes for social landlords to investigate and remedy damp, mould, and other serious hazards marking a pivotal shift in tenant safety obligations and enforcement risk.
-The Renters’ Rights Bill is nearing Royal Assent and promises to reshape the private rented sector.
-With the abolition of Section 21 ‘no fault’ evictions, the move to periodic tenancies, and enhanced tenant protections, landlords must prepare for a new compliance landscape.
-Data protection also remains a critical issue and our excellent Data Protection and Information Law team are at hand to help navigate the complexities of the Data (Use and Access) Act and Social Tenant Access to Information Requirements (STAIRS).
+The Renters’ Rights Act also received Royal Assent and promises to fundamentally re-shape the private rented sector when the first stage of its implementation takes place in May 2026.
+With the abolition of Section 21 ‘no fault’ evictions, the move to periodic tenancies, changes to rent increases and enhanced tenant protections, landlords must prepare for a new compliance landscape.

 Mark Foxcroft